geraldgsh/react-todo/README.md

 ### Introduction.

-A web application that retrieves data from DJango backend, edit and add the user's todo list.
+A single web application that retrieves data from DJango backend, edit and add the user's todo list.

 ### Tools